 Dr. Francis D. Chesley received his bachelor's degree from Georgetown University and his M.D. from the Georgetown University School of Medicine.
 He completed an Internal Medicine Internship and Residency at the Georgetown University Medical Center, served as Chief Resident in Internal Medicine at the Medical Center, and completed a General Internal Medicine Research Fellowship in the Department of Medicine at Georgetown University Medical Center.

-As the former director of OEREP at AHRQ, Chesley provided leadership in the development of health services research training and career development programs.
+As the director of OEREP at AHRQ, Chesley provides leadership in the development of health services research training and career development programs.
 He currently directs the Agency's research grant application peer review activities and is responsible for the development and implementation of AHRQ's extramural research policies and procedures.
 Chesley has served AHRQ as an expert resource on priority populations, ensuring the inclusion of minority researchers and research participants in the Agency's health services research activities.

 Brief overview AHRQ's OMH work